oristopo/nanoTAPR/README.md

 ---------

 The installer program will create an uninstall module.
-To uninstall this VNA application, use the control panel `add new software` selection, and use it to uninstall the application.
+To uninstall this TAPR application, use the control panel `add new software` selection, and use it to uninstall the application.
 The uninstaller deletes neither the Registry key nor ezusbw2k.PNF files.